University Recreation Jobs

 - Assist with operation of the Outdoor Equipment Rental Shop

-- Take equipment reservations via phone or in-person
+- Take equipment reservations in-person and provide relevant information over the phone

 - Complete rental transactions including receipt of payment, inspection of equipment, and policy